ExpressGateway/express-gateway.io/_posts/2019-01-06-case-study-switchmedia-success-story.markdown

 <!--excerpt-->

-We knew that Express Gateway's key strength was its flexibility and true non-black box approach to extensibility when it comes to customizing and building on its core.
-Switch Media took that bet back with version 1.12.0 and won big time.

 When we asked their lead engineer Szalbocs if they would provide their story as a case study, he gladly obliged.

 Come read about [Switch Media's Express Gateway success story][switchmedia].